 The Company also enters into foreign currency forward contracts to reduce the short-term effects of foreign currency fluctuations on certain receivables or payables denominated in currencies other than the U.S. Dollar.
 These forward contracts generally mature within 3 months and are not designated as accounting hedges.
-As of December 25, 2021 and December 26, 2020, the notional values of outstanding contracts were \$291 million and \$254 million, respectively.
-The fair value of these contracts was not material as of December 25, 2021 and December 26, 2020.
+As of December 31, 2022 and December 25, 2021, the notional value of these outstanding contracts was \$485 million and \$291 million, respectively.
+The fair value of these contracts was not material as of December 31, 2022 and December 25, 2021.